watheia/magenta-wallaby/content/pages/index.md

     type: section_hero
     title: Watheia Labs
     content: >
+      Watheia Labs, LLC is a creative agency offering engineering and digital design services in the Greater Northwest.

-      Watheia Labs, LLC built the flagship product for 5 startups or new business units.
+      We've successfully built flagship products for 5 new startups or business units.
 Will yours be the next?
     actions:
       - label: Contact sales
         url: /contact